theonlyton/data-science-bootcamp-8/README.md

 ## What have I learned from this camp

-I learn a lot of stuff related to data science skills.
-This boocamp
+I learn a lot of stuffs related to data science skills.
+This boocamp has 10 sprints as follow.

 - Intro to data science
 - Spreadsheets